-Consequently, the American Institute of Certified Public Accountants (AICPA) updated the SAS 70 with the development of the Statement on Standards for Attestation Engagements No. 16 (SSAE 16) and the SOC framework; together, these served as a new benchmark for service organizations and replaced the SAS 70.
-Next, SSAE No. 18 replaced SSAE 16 and became effective for service auditor’s reports dated on or after May 1, 2017.
-Beginning July 15, 2021, SSAE 19 will replace SSAE 18.
+Consequently, the American Institute of Certified Public Accountants (AICPA) updated the SAS 70 with the development of the Statement on Standards for Attestation Engagements No.16 (SSAE 16) and the SOC framework.
+Together, these served as a new benchmark for service organizations and replaced the outmoded SAS 70.
+Thereafter, SSAE No.18 replaced SSAE 16 and became effective for service auditor’s reports dated on or after May 1, 2017.
+As of July 15, 2021, SSAE 19 replaced SSAE 18.

 Today, SOC reports are administered in compliance with the SSAE 18 auditing standards, which focus on the controls of a service organization that are relevant to an audit of a user entity’s financial statements.
 The standard demonstrates that an organization has adequate controls and processes in place.

 To address the various needs of service organizations previously using the SAS 70, the AICPA developed three different reports: SOC 1, SOC 2 and SOC 3.
 All are conducted via a third party independent auditor.

 AISN currently holds both a SOC 2 Type 2 and a SOC 1 Type 2 certification.
 The SOC 2 Type 2 reports on the description of controls provided by management of the service organization.
 It then confirms that the controls are suitably designed and implemented and attests to the operating effectiveness of the controls.

 At AISN, we don’t believe in a ‘one-size-fits-all’ approach to cloud solutions.
 We’ve based our business model on the premise that our clients deserve customized cloud solutions designed to meet their specific compliance, security and operational needs.
 If you’d like to know more about the cloud or cloud enablement services, don’t hesitate to get in touch.
 Our experts are always happy to discuss your needs and answer any questions you may have.